gvvaughan/specl/README.md

     specl specs/*_spec.yaml

 The output will display results using the default `progress` formatter.
-To use the `report` formatter instead, add the `-v` option to the command line above.
+To use the `report` formatter instead, add the `-freport` option to the command line above.

 If you prefer to format the results of your specification examples with a custom formatter, you should make sure your formatter is visible on